Contrastive pretraining for semantic segmentation is robust to noisy positive pairs: Datasets

 \subsubsection{Noisy positive pairs}

-For xBD, a noisy pair consists of a pre- and a post-disaster image from the same location, where the post-disaster image contains damaged buildings, while the pre-disaster image does not.
-These positive pairs encourage the model to output the same features for both images.
+For xBD, a noisy pair consists of a pre- and a post-disaster image from the same location, where the post-disaster image contains damaged buildings, but the pre-disaster image does not.
+These positive pairs encourage the model to output the same representation for both images.
 The model might learn to ignore differences between damaged and undamaged buildings.
-However, the downstream task requires us to explicitly distinguish between these features.
+However, the downstream task requires us to distinguish between these.
 Therefore, we call such positive pairs noisy.

 When varying the noisy pairs rate $r_{pairs}$, we under-sample clean or noisy positive pairs, until the desired ratio is reached.
 For example, for $r_{pairs} {=} 0.1$, we use all the clean pairs and add noisy pairs until these make up 10\% of the new dataset.